cgwennap/pyHitBot/README.md

 # pyHitBot

-This is a simple python template for programming a bot to read and interact with the hitbox chat interface.
+This is a simple python template for programming a bot to read and interact with the hitbox.tv chat interface.
 The goal of this program is to support the hitbox community and get programmers past the specifics of the hitbox websocket protocol and programming actual functionality for a bot.

 ## To run